Philip Workman: Final days

-Last meal request: Vegetarian pizza for the homeless
+Last meal request

 Workman had no last meal request for himself; instead, he asked that a large vegetarian pizza be given to a homeless person.
 The prison officials denied his request, and Workman refused to eat anything.

 On May 9, 2007, homeless shelters across Tennessee received massive numbers of pizzas of various toppings from people all over the country honoring Workman's last meal request.
 "Philip Workman was trying to do a good deed and no one would help him," said one woman who, together with friends, donated $1200 worth of pizzas to Nashville's Rescue Mission.
-People for the Ethical Treatment of Animals (PETA) President Ingrid Newkirk, who donated 15 veggie pizzas, commented that "Workman's act was selfless, and kindness to all living beings is a virtue."
+People for the Ethical Treatment of Animals (PETA) President Ingrid Newkirk, who donated 15 vegetarian pizzas, commented that "Workman's act was selfless, and kindness to all living beings is a virtue."
 Marvin Champion, an employee of Nashville's Rescue Mission, remarked "I used to be homeless, so I know how rough it gets.
 I seen some bad times – not having enough food, the cupboards are bare.
 But we got pizza to feed enough people for a while."

 Execution

 At 10:00 p.m. central time, the Supreme Court refused to hear any appeals.
 At 12:15 a.m. on May 9, 2007, the Tennessee state Supreme Court refused to hear his final appeal, which requested more time for the defense attorneys to review the injection procedures.
 When asked by Warden Ricky Bell what his last words would be, he stated "I've prayed to the Lord Jesus Christ not to lay charge of my death to any man."
-After two minutes had passed the start of the injections, he said "I commend my spirit into your hands, Lord Jesus Christ."
+Two minutes after the start of the injections, he said "I commend my spirit into your hands, Lord Jesus Christ."
 His head then drifted to the left as he fell unconscious.

 Philip Workman died at 1:38 a.m.
 (CDT) after a 17-minute procedure.
 Prison officials made the announcement that Workman had been executed at 1:50 a.m. on May 9, 2007.